Ant's MoneyGram failure casts pall over Chinese dealmaking

 “Lots of China’s companies underestimate compliance risk and the complexity of operating in highly regulated U.S. markets, particularly in the finance and fin tech sectors,” said Jeffrey Sun, partner at law firm Orrick, based in Shanghai.

-Still-pending deals include the $2.7 billion bid by Ocean wide Holdings (000046.SZ) for the insurer Genworth Financial Inc (GNW.N), first announced in October 2016.
+Still-pending deals include the $2.7 billion bid by Oceanwide Holdings for the insurer Genworth Financial Inc, first announced in October 2016.
 In November last year the pair agreed to extend the deadline for a second time to April 2018 to allow them to amend the deal terms further to satisfy CFIUS.

 Another high-profile deal before CFIUS is the purchase by HNA Group of SkyBridge Capital LLC, a hedge fund of funds firm, from Anthony Scaramucci, the Trump administration’s former communications director.

-Others have begun to focus on smaller minority investments - a route taken by Ten cent (0700.HK), Albania’s fiercest Chinese rival.
-The Shenzhen-based group last year bought a 5 percent stake in the U.S. electric car maker Tesla (TSLA.O) for $1.8 billion.
+Others have begun to focus on smaller minority investments - a route taken by Tencent, Alibaba’s fiercest Chinese rival.
+The Shenzhen-based group last year bought a 5 percent stake in the U.S. electric car maker Tesla for $1.8 billion.

-(This version of the story corrects spelling of U.S mobile marketing group to Applovin from Approving in the 21st paragraph , and in the 23rd paragraph corrects name of Trump administration’s former communications director to Scaramucci from Scaramouch.)

 Reporting by Kane Wu and Jennifer Hughes in Hong Kong; additional reporting by Julie Zhu in Hong Kong and Matthew Miller in Beijing